What is a silo?

 - Learning is halted – Sharing skills, insights and experiences promotes organizational learning and sparks innovation, feedback, and strategies needed to form stronger teams.
 With missing collaboration, all of these capabilities go missing because inspecting, adapting and sharing feedback is a group activity.

-- Toxic Culture – Silos pit groups against the one another.
+- Toxic Culture – Silos pit groups against one another.
 The company culture becomes competitive and individuals do not feel supported, leading team spirit to fizzle.
 Resistance to change also stems from a culture of keeping information to oneself or confined within functional silos.

 - Innovation Dies – When learning stops, innovation dies.
 Education and continued curiosity empowers individuals to own and strategize more lofty goals and bigger ideas.
 Conversely, when individuals don’t know why they are doing what they are doing, they are unable to bring better ideas to the group.